Merrimack River Level at ConcorD

 The graph is primarily useful for determining how much and how fast the water level in the ARC river stretch is changing as a result of heavy rain and/or snow melt.
 The graph also provides an important measure of potential and actual flooding.
 The National Weather Service flood warning and flood stages are shown as lines on the graph when the river level approaches these elevations.
 For more information, visit the USGS website.

 The Northeast River Forecast Center publishes flood warnings that are relevant to the ARC stretch of river at the following link:

 The Boathouse Ramp is marked at 10 feet on the Concord USGS Gauge

 The ramp at the boathouse has been marked with two white lines on either side to show the approximate water level at the ramp that corresponds to 10 feet on the Concord USGS gauge (linked from this site).
 10 feet on this gauge is the Army Corps of Engineers Flood Warning Level.
 The ARC safety policy currently designates “at or above” 10 feet on the Concord Gauge as the elevation at which restrictions on river use go into effect.
-The pictures below were taken at the same time as the ramp was marked All ARC users should observe these markings and the safety rules that go into effect when the water is at or above either these markings or 10 feet as reported by the Concord gauge.
+All ARC users should observe these markings and the safety rules that go into effect when the water is at or above either these markings or 10 feet as reported by the Concord gauge.
 The markings are only approximate.
 Water levels at the ramp can and will vary from the numbers reported by the gauge.
 Use judgment and interpret the markings conservatively.